 ADvendio’s new Publisher Payout feature provides details of delivery data and can pull DFP Clicks, Impression by Device Category or Country, as well as a breakdown by each AdUnit.
 Last but not least you can now also import the vast completion rate if you using the video module from DFP.
 Much more date for much more transparency and a better campaign reporting.

 These are the most prominent ways that an advertising sales CRM improves the way you do business.
 Want to learn more?
-Check out a demo of ADvendio, or sign up for a free trial.
+Get a demo of ADvendio today.